Pitfalls in Effective Knowledge Management: Insights from an International Information Technology Organization: Methodology

 \subsection{Case description}

 The case company is a large international IT company with a history of transitioning from a hardware to a software company.
-They have an open policy to modern and agile methods, and most of their teams are geographically distributed.
+The company has an open policy to modern and agile methods, and most of their teams are geographically distributed.
 In the summer of 2022, representatives from the company were contacted regarding a research project on knowledge management, with the goal of improving the company's knowledge management practices and culture between cross-functional teams distributed globally.
+The organization was chosen due to its size, the geographical distribution of teams, and willingness to participate in the research endeavor.

-To achieve this, 22 teams with a total of 50 employees with a range of experience, position in the team, and years in the company were interviewed.
-The aim was to have three employees from each team in the interviews, but this was not always possible due to various reasons.
+To achieve this, a total of 50 employees with a range of experience, position in their team, and years in the company were interviewed in a total of 22 group interviews.
+The least number of years in the company was less than one year, whereas the greatest number of years in the company was over 25 years.
+Professional experience in the field ranged from several months to over 30 years and the positions in the team varied from managers to trainees.
+38 participants identified as male and 12 as female, which is a reasonably fair illustration of the ratio between males and females working in the case company.
+We interviewed only peers in the same interview.
+The reason for interviewing very different employees in terms of years in the company, experience in the field, and position in the team was to avoid elite bias and gain the most accurate picture of the topic from each of the teams.
+The aim was to have three employees from each team in the interviews, but this was not always possible due to various reasons, and some of the interviews was only held with two interviewees.
 The approach was to contact the head of each department for their opinion on the most suitable candidates.
 No rewards were promised, and the motivation to participate in the study likely came from a genuine interest in the topic.